 AI opportunities, challenges and ethics

 While AI already benefits our daily lives on many levels, including more effective healthcare, transportation and decision-making systems, it also poses legal, social, economic and ethical challenges.
+This was the focus of STOA’s first-ever scientific foresight project, the ‘Ethics of cyber-physical systems‘ (June 2016), which contributed to the EP resolution ‘Civil law rules on robotics’ of 16 February 2017.
 Furthermore, public opinion, hopes and fears are even more important in the discussion about future AI applications.
 Our in-depth analysis ‘Should we fear AI?‘ presents varying perspectives on this issue in a collection of opinion papers based on a workshop STOA organised in October 2017.
 Furthermore, the use of AI in media was the theme of the STOA Annual Lecture 2017, which investigated the challenges and the opportunities that arise with the use of algorithms in systems that create, manage and distribute information.

 Transparency, explainability and responsibility; privacy, data protection and informed consent; misuse; military applications and security are some of the issues that are discussed in more detail in our publications: